SebastianRolin/Portfolio/Vacation Rental Market Analysis/README.md

 ### Data Overview.
 The data file was provided by TripleTen, the files is a CSV and all the processes were made using Google Spreadsheets.
-- `'nyc_airbnb_data.csv'`: The data from this file is from the airbnb listing from the month of september 2022 and it contains the following sheets.
+- `'Vacation Rental Market Analysis.csv'`: The data from this file is from the airbnb listing from the month of september 2022 and it contains the following sheets.
     - `'Data_dictionary(Raw)'`: Small description of the fields from the listings and calendar sheet, it also provides the data types.
     - `'listings(Raw)'`: Here we have in each row all the listings properties available.
     - `'calendar(Raw)'`: A list of the properties availability for 30 days.